Call of Duty websites:

 COD Home page images and copy: usually highlighting the most current main game or teasers for COD Black Ops 6 release

-Game page: Modern Warfare III, Warzone, Call of Duty Mobile, Warzone Mobile, and the newly releasing Black Ops 6
+Game pages: Modern Warfare III, Warzone, Call of Duty Mobile, Warzone Mobile, and the newly releasing Black Ops 6

 Editorial pages: Guides, PatchNotes hero images and seasonal tag colors